Dietlikon railway station

 The station has a side platform and a central platform, providing three platform faces and serving all three tracks passing through the station.
 To the south of the station, the three tracks diverge into two twin-track railway lines, one to Zürich via Wallisellen and the other to Zürich via Stettbach.
 To the north of the station the three tracks merge into the twin-track line to Effretikon.

-Dietlikon station is not to be confused with Dietikon railway station located in Dietikon in the Limmat Valley (canton of Zürich).
+Dietlikon station is not to be confused with Dietikon railway station located in Dietikon in the Limmat Valley (canton of Zurich).

 Service

 Dietlikon station is served by Zurich S-Bahn lines S3, S8 and S19.
 A number of other S-Bahn lines pass through the station without stopping.
-On weekends, there are three nighttime S-Bahn services (SN1, SN6, SN8) offered by ZVV.
+On weekends, there are four nighttime S-Bahn services (SN1, SN6, SN8, SN11) offered by ZVV.

 Summary of all S-Bahn services: